March 2-3. Great manifesto, In a fast society slow emotions become extinct. A thinking mind cannot feel.

 We failed to learn the lessons of the San Francisco earthquake before Katrina.
 We must learn the lessons of both now.

-Yes, and monkeys must fly out of my butt!
 Come on.
-This shit's been happening for thousands of years.
 If we didn't learn it all the other times, why would we learn it this time?
 I fear the worst: One million years from now, if humans are not extinct, some disaster will be used by the domination system of the moment to repress people and concentrate power, and everyone will be surprised, as if it was an incomprehensible exception to a million year history of the authorities being helpful.

 And then everyone will be surprised when those systems collapse.
 I remember a Newsweek cover story 25 years ago about America's crumbling infrastructure.
 The reason nobody does anything about it is not laziness or incompetence -- it's the diminishing returns of Empire.
 Building railroads and bridges was much cheaper 100 years ago than it is now, because the whole system gets more inefficient as it gets more technologically complex and tightly controlled.
 The greatest physical artifacts of Western Civilization, the cathedrals of Europe, are almost 1000 years old.
 Now we've degenerated to matchstick suburbs that will soon be weedy concrete quarries.
 Then low-tech autonomous people, at maximum efficiency, will build much better systems for nothing -- maybe they'll build pyramids!
 And then the elite will want to lock in their advantages and feel "secure," so they'll start new domination systems and the whole cycle will go around again.